Slookeur/atomes/ADDING_NEW_ANALYSIS.md

 ## Before starting

+  - If not done yet please give a look to the [`CONTRIBUTING.md`](https://github.com/Slookeur/atomes/blob/devel/CONTRIBUTING.md) document
   - List all information required by this new analysis:
     - Required parameter(s) for the user to input
     - Any requirement(s) for the calculation to be performed, for example: